xigxog/kubefox/docs/concepts.md

 : A Virtual Environment is an object encompassing a collection of variables and Adapter configurations.
 A Component can specify dependencies on both Virtual Environment variables and Adapters.
-During runtime, the broker extracts the necessary variables from the Virtual Environment and attaches them to any Event routed to the Component.
-Simultaneously, the broker attaches the requisite configuration to Events directed to an Adapter.
+During runtime, the Broker extracts the necessary variables from the Virtual Environment and attaches them to any Event routed to the Component.
+Simultaneously, the Broker attaches the requisite configuration to Events directed to an Adapter.

 : As Components explicitly define their dependencies, a Virtual Environment can